-- (i) Define the following:
+- (i) Define the following :

 - (a) Imputed cost

 - (b) Capitalised cost.

 - (a) Imputed Cost: Imputed costs are notional costs which do not involve any cash outlay.
-Examples of imputed cost are Interest on capital, the payment for which is not actually made, these costs are similar to opportunity costs. - (b) Capitalised Cost: Capitalised costs are costs which are initially recorded as assets and subsequently treated as expenses.

-(i) What is Cost accounting?
+Examples of imputed cost are Interest on capital, the payment for which is not actually made, these costs are similar to opportunity costs. - (b) Capitalised Cost: Capitalised costs are costs which are initially recorded as assets and subsequently treated as expenses. - 2010 May [1] Answer the following : - (i) What is Cost accounting?
 Enumerate its important objectives.